-Depo-Provera is derived from the female hormones progesterone.
-You may be give Provera if your menstrual periods have stopped or a female hormones imbalance is causing your uterus to bleed abnormally.
+Depo-Provera is derived from the female hormone progesterone.
+You may be given Provera if your menstrual periods have stopped or a female hormones imbalance is causing your uterus to bleed abnormally.

 Other forms of medroxyprogesterone, such a Depo-Provera, are used as a contraceptive injection and prescribed in the treatment of endometrial cancer.